jundalisay/spblist/content/en/bio/solutions/annunaki.md

 Our **Annunaki Hypothesis** states that humans were created by the Annunaki in order to help them [mine gold](/research/ancient/sumerian/enki/part-04/).

+The Annunaki are an alien species from Cygnus constellation.
+Their planet was heating up and like ours and so they needed atomized gold in their stratosphere to keep it cool.

 {{< q a="Enki" c="Enki and Ninhursaja, Part 3" >}}
 Let the magilum boats of Meluḫa transport gold and silver and bring them to Nibru for Enlil, king of all the lands.
 {{< /q >}}